How to vote on Britain’s Got Talent 2019

 All the phone and app details to save your favourite right here…

-We’re hurtling towards the live finals of Britain’s Got Talent, with all our favourites from the auditions going head to head to win the £250,000 cash prize and the coveted spot at the Royal Variety Performance.
+We’re reached the live semi-finals of Britain’s Got Talent, with all our favourites from the auditions going head to head to win the £250,000 cash prize and the coveted spot at the Royal Variety Performance.

 - Britain’s Got Talent 2019: Everything you need to know